Steveztli/summaries/books/mindset.md

 - `He had a better strategy`
 - ...

----

-//smth about athlete that you do not show on television only the medal?

-Business: Mindset and Leadership
-Good to great → best leaders admit their errors and are self-effacing, don't undermine, don't take credit.

-(check p 110- 112)
+We are used to only see the outcomes but not the hard work behind every success.
+If you think about the athletes we only see them on television at the Olympic games and we praise them for winning medals but we actually never show the hard work that they have put to be there.

+> Me: Makes me remember this talk: [Compete to Create: Erik Vendt](https://findingmastery.net/erik-vendt/)

+## Growth mindset at work

+Having a growth mindset implies:
+- admitting your errors
+- being self-efface
+- don't undermining
+- not taking credit

+_-> page 110 - 112_

-People like to use their skills to have fast results, not use new a skill that they need to learn.
+People like to use the skills that they already have because that gives them fast results and we are not used to learn and give ourself time to learn a new skill.

-People target those they fear (attack competent employees to save your competences)

-Don't judge, it destroys innovation and then all that remains is pleasing the boss
+Elitism is a fixed mindset, you don't believe in the development of others:
+- it's about judging.
+It destroyes innovation and results in pleasing the boos

-Self-importance → leads to no progress or feedback
+- Self-importance because it leads to no make progress and not accepting feedback

-Elitism is bad because of all this, mentoring is good

-Don't put too much faith in talent → then no discussion and learning happen to lead to no growth

-Fixed mindset, group thinking: don't dare to contradict the heroes (publicly)

-(check p 141)
+- Elitists target the people they fear, the comptent people to save their own competences.

+Instead mentor people, don't put too much faith in talent.
+It's also by believing in growth that you can have discussions and start learning.

+_-> page 141_

+Show people their progress in learning.
+Try to see learning as a plain field where you need to build a city.

+## Feedback

+Ask specific feedback.
-Ask specific feedback?
-Ask/give feedback that promotes learning.
+Give feedback that promotes learning.

-Parents, teachers, and coaches: where do mindsets come from?
-Be mindful of your praise to people, don't do on smart, talents,... but on work
+## Parenting

-People mimic behavior even from a young age, pay attention to your words
+Humans mimic behavior even from a young age, pay attention to your words.

+_-> page 202 - 204_

+## Growth Mindset

-Success is not coming to you, you must come to it
+Be aware that success is not coming to you, you must come to it.

-Show people their progress in learning, see learning as a plain field where you need to build a city → gamification (question)

-Don't judge on the talent

-(Check p 202 & 204)

-To pass the growth mindset:

-Learn from failures
+- Learn from failures
-Praise hard process
+- Praise hard process
-deepening understanding
+- Deepening understanding

+__Don't judge on the talent__

 ## Book recommendations